Light pollution control streetlights

 *2: There are six categories in the “International Dark Sky Places® certification”, and the Bisei Tourism Association aimed to be certified as a “Dark Sky Community” (certified in November 2021).

 Bisei Town, an ideal place for astronomical observations

-Okayama is often referred to as “the land of sunshine” because of its high rate of fair weather, but because it is located on a gentle plateau, the air current in Bisei, Ibara is also stable.
-Also, there are not many artificial lights that brighten the night sky, and it has been known as an ideal place for astronomical observations among astronomy hobbyist from before.
+Okayama is often referred to as “the land of sunshine” because of its high rate of good weather, it also is located on a gentle plateau where air currents in places like Bisei and Ibara are often stable.
+Also, there are not many artificial lights that brighten the night sky, which is why it is known as an ideal place for astronomical observations among astronomy hobbyist.

 In 1987, the Environment Agency (at the time) implemented the “Nationwide Starwatching Contest” at the municipal level.
 Based on those observation results, Bisei was selected as a “Star Town”.

 In 1989, Bisei enacted Japan’s first light pollution prevention ordinance.
 The ordinance recommended that all outdoor lights be turned off after 10:00 PM, to prevent light from escaping above the horizontal plane.
 In 1993, the Bisei Astronomical Observatory was opened.
 Astronomy-related events began to be implemented, increasing people’s interest.